nervosnetwork/mercury/integration/README.md

 ### Preconditions

-- install Ckb (compile and install with the latest `develop` branch)
+- [install Ckb](https://docs.nervos.org/docs/basics/guides/get-ckb/#build-from-source) (compile and install with the latest release version)
 - install and start PostgreSQL
 - create new database `mercury-dev`, if it already exists, delete it first and then re-create it
 - create tables and indexes